juandpinto/jdpinto.com/content/posts/family-update-2020-12/index.en.md

  ![](2020-12_4.jpg "Lucia loves pigtails . . . and bandages")

-Finally, as has become our end-of-year tradition, here is a mashup video of one second for *almost* every day this year in the Pinto family: [Pinto Memories 2020](/videos/Pinto-Memories-2020_720p.mp4).
+Finally, as has become our end-of-year tradition, here is a mashup video of one second for *almost* every day this year in the Pinto family.
 Clearly, our lives very much revolve around our kids.
 And we love it.

+{{< youtube mmflxWUVcFw >}}

 We hope you're all staying healthy and happy through these turbulent times.
 Brighter days are coming.
 And as always, **we would love to hear from you!** Let's welcome the new year with open arms, determined to make it something wonderful.